 There are a number of activities for every type of traveler on Holbox.
 During the day you can learn to kiteboard, swim with whale sharks (at the right season), or simply relax in a hammock over the sea.
 After a stunning sunset, you can witness the Bioluminescence or enjoy a lively atmosphere in the island’s main square.

 Isla Holbox is a place where you can come as you are.
 You can go days without washing your hair.
 Wear any clothes you desire.
 It’s a place where you can still interact with locals who welcome you to their island.
 Isla Holbox is a little slice of paradise and I hope it remains that way.

 How to Get to Holbox

-There are actually a number of ways to get to Isla Holbox, I took a bus from Tulum to Chiquila.
-In Chiquila a ferry takes you across the bay to Holbox.
+There are actually a number of ways to get to Isla Holbox, it just takes a little planning.
+No matter how you get there, all roads lead to Chiquila where a ferry will take you across the bay to Holbox.

 ADO is the bus company I took from Tulum to Chiquila.
+The ride was about three hours long.
 In Chiquila, I purchased my return bus ticket upon arrival to ensure I had a seat.
 Depending on the time of year you visit, you could do this the day of your departure.
 Just arrive early enough to secure a seat on a bus.

 ADO services much of the Yucatan.
 For more information about the ADO bus schedule, departure cities, and prices visit their website.

 If you’ve decided to rent a car (first read about my experience renting a car in Mexico) you can drive to Chiquila.
-In Chiquila there are parking lots.
+In Chiquila there are parking lots for a daily fee.
 I can not speak to their safety or cost per day as I did not use them.